-The Council has a register of people (individuals and associations) who want to build their own home – the Self-Build and Custom Housebuilding Register.
-The Council will use the register to gauge interest in self and custom build and to contact people on the register if suitable land becomes available.
+The Council has a register of people (individuals and associations) who want to build their own home.
+This is the Self-Build and Custom Housebuilding Register.
+The Council will use the register to gauge interest in self and custom build.
+We will contact people on the register if suitable land becomes available.

 The Council has introduced a two-part register, replacing the former one-part register.
 The two-part register is divided into part 1 and part 2.